Skip to main content

 • Negotiated workout.
 No new money.
 We go to your current funders, cut balances where we can, and stretch the terms so the daily pull comes down.
 Best when new financing is off the table.

 Before you talk to anyone, gather your last four months of business bank statements and the current payoff letter for each advance.
 That is everything an advisor needs to tell you which path is real for you.
-The call, the analysis, and this calculator are all free.
-You never pay us; we are paid by the lender only if a deal funds.
+The call, the initial analysis, and this calculator do not carry a borrower referral fee.
+A financing partner may pay New Matrix if a deal funds; optional software subscriptions are separate.

 Common questions